iundarigun/learning-spring-security/README.md

 - **User Details Service** - Service to provide information about user
 - **Password Encoder** - Service to encrypt and verify passwords
 - **Security Context** - Holds details about authenticated entity

+### Password encoding
+Legacy systems sometimes store passwords in plain text and, obviously, is not ideal

+Other systems encrypt the password in the database, then decrypt to verify.
+Again is bad, because we can be decrypted.

+We can use hash values.
+It is a one-way mathematical algorithm applied to the password, and we can not decrypted.
+Is not good enough because we can use dictionary and pass to hash trying to get the original password.
+So, a solution can be adding a "salt" text after original password, to dificult dictionary attacks

+Sha-256 was a default password encoder for Spring security in past.
+Today is no longer default, because is too fast and permit a brute force attack

+DelegatingPasswordEncoder be able your application to use several password encoders at same time.
+So, one user can be encode in a especific password encoder and other user may use an other.